vinceskahan/v5wiki/logging.md

 To make this happen you must modify two parts of the system, the logging (typically rsyslog) and the log rotation (typically logrotate).

-The instructions below are for a DEB or RPM installation of weewx.
-For a setup.py install to `/home/weewx`, replace `/etc/weewx` with `/home/weewx/util` in the commands below.
+These instructions assume that weewx was installed from DEB or RPM package.
+If weewx was installed using setup.py to `/home/weewx`, replace `/etc/weewx` with `/home/weewx/util` in the commands below.

 ### rsyslog